Vassar, Manitoba

 Vassar is a community located in southeastern Manitoba.
 It is located in the Rural Municipality of Piney, approximately 5 km north of the Canada–United States border with Minnesota.

 History

 Vassar's first inhabitants settled in 1896 with the railroad's arrival.
-It is commonly believed that Vassar got its name after the first-born son of one of the first inhabitants, the Carpenter family.
+Vassar was named after Sir William Mackenzie's (a key figure in Canada’s railway expansion) sister-in-law, Rosanna (Rose) Vassar, who had married Sir William's brother, Alexander.

 The first store, post office, and school were all built in the early 1900s.
 A hotel was built in the late 1920s and parts of that building are incorporated into a current motel.